MicrosoftDocs/Viva/Viva/insights/personal/reference/mya-retirement.md

 ![Screenshot that shows the settings for focus plan.](/viva/insights/images/mya/reference/mya-retire-protect-time.png)

-Focus time Insights are available on the **Protect Time** page on Viva Insights app in Teams and on the web.
+Focus time Insights are available on the **Protect time** page on Viva Insights app in Teams and on the web.
 These insights show the amount of focus time kept in the current month and the amount of focus time booked for the following week.

 ![Screenshot that shows the Book focus time options on the Protect time page.](/viva/insights/images/mya/reference/mya-retire-protect-time-page.png)